wretiii/wretiii.com-site/content/talks/2025-interface-phoenix.md

 ---
-title: "Cybersecurity and Compliance For 2025"
+title: "INTERFACE Phoenix - Cybersecurity and Compliance For 2025"
 date: 2025-07-03
 summary: In this talk, we covered updates on CMMC, GLBA, PCI, TSA, generative AI, and security best practices, with penetration testing and zero-trust strategies.
 resources: